Call now

 Understanding the Decomposition Cleanup Process

-Addressing death odors requires a strategic and methodical approach.
+Addressing death odors requires a strategic and methodical approach, especially after an unattended death cleanup service in North Atlanta.
 Here’s how professional cleaning teams handle the process:

 1. Comprehensive Assessment

-Technicians conduct a comprehensive assessment when a body is discovered after an unattended death.
+Technicians conduct a comprehensive assessment when a body is discovered after an unattended death, similar to the evaluation performed during a top-rated death cleanup service.
 This evaluation is especially important in cases where a person has died and was not found for an extended period.
-The assessment identifies all areas affected by decomposition, including unseen or hidden damages.
+The assessment identifies all areas affected by decomposition, including unseen or hidden damages..

 2. Isolation of the Area